Wotcnt/Polyrifringence-Engine/README.md

 - **Auditable through structure and output**
 - **Referable to origin conditions**

-Trace inheritance serves as a stabilizing reference, not a constraint, allowing recursive behavior to remain interpretable, ethical, and contextually grounded.
+Trace inheritance serves as a stabilizing reference, not a constraint, allowing recursive behaviour to remain interpretable, ethical, and contextually grounded.

 ---